alexhunsley/swift-testing-wildcards/README.md

 Could add a peer macro to make it even easier to call, e.g. `@TestWildcards` which would rewrite to a `@Test` macro.

-## Design choices

-This helper uses mutability of a prototype to configure your test parameter.
-If instead it constructed the test parameter with the correct values from the get-go that might be nicer; for example we might not need the `MutableResult` helper.

 ## Known issues

 If you repeat one of the variant spec lines, for example: